realguyman/totally_lit/README.md

 - 💡 **Dynamic lighting is fully supported** with [LambDynamicLights](https://modrinth.com/mod/lambdynamiclights).
 - 🌧 Candles and torches will **extinguish when rained on**.
-- ⏳ Campfires, candles, jack o'lanterns, lanterns, and torches will **extinguish over time**.
+- ⏳ Campfires, candles, jack o' lanterns, lanterns, and torches will **extinguish over time**.
 - 🔥 **Bring unlit torches to life during your adventures with fire**, lava (flowing, standing, or even in a cauldron!), or flint and steel.
 - 🏊 **Wading, swimming, fully submerging in water, or getting rained on** can cause jack o'lanterns, lanterns, and torches to extinguish.
 - 💪 **Glowstone lanterns and torches for mid/late-game** which are waterproof and never die out.